Hong Kong Strategic Route and Exit Number System: Features

 There are no traffic lights on the expressways.
 Traffic interchange with other roads is entirely via slip roads, maximising vehicular flow and land space usage.
 There are some stack interchanges.

 The Strategic Route System has traffic lights on only a few roads, such as Waterloo Road (Route 1) and Kwun Tong Road (Route 7).

 The road surface is asphalt.
 The lanes are separated by white dashed lines, while unbroken white lines are used to mark the edges of the median and shoulder.
 The shoulder is reserved for stops due to breakdowns and emergencies, and motorists are prohibited by law from travelling on it.
 Lanes are numbered from right to left, with lane 1 being the closest to the median.
 Crash barriers, cat's eyes and rumble strips are also used to ensure road safety.
 Signs mark the start and end of an expressway at its entry and exit points respectively.
 These expressways do not have rest areas.

-The speed limits for most vehicles (see the paragraph below for exceptions) on the Hong Kong highways are 110 km/h for North Lantau Highway, 100 km/h for the New Territories roads and West Kowloon Highway, 80 km/h for the most expressways and 70 km/h, due to the older ones such as Island Eastern Corridor, East Kowloon Corridor, West Kowloon Corridor and Tsuen Wan Road.
+The speed limits for most vehicles (see the paragraph below for exceptions) on the Hong Kong highways are 110 km/h for North Lantau Highway, 100 km/h for the New Territories roads and West Kowloon Highway, 80 km/h for most expressways and 70 km/h on older ones such as the Island Eastern Corridor, East Kowloon Corridor, West Kowloon Corridor and Tsuen Wan Road.
 A speeding offence less than 10 km/h over the speed limit is not usually enforced.
-Subsequently, many drivers in Hong Kong drive at a speed that is 5-10 km/h more than the speed limit.
+Many drivers in Hong Kong thus drive at a speed that is 5–10 km/h above the speed limit.
 If drivers are travelling at a speed of 15 km/h more than the speed limit, speed limit enforcement cameras will be activated and drivers may receive a fine.

 As stipulated by the Laws of Hong Kong Cap 374 s 40 (5) and (5A), medium goods vehicles, heavy goods vehicles and buses or any vehicle driven by a driver with a probationary driving licence shall travel no faster than the speed limit of the road or 70 km/h, whichever is slower; while minibuses shall travel no faster than the speed limit of the road or 80 km/h, whichever is slower.
 Many vehicles of these types actually ignore this and simply follow the speed limit of the road on the Hong Kong highways, thereby committing speeding offence.
 However, this law is not usually enforced – cameras are not tuned to be triggered differently by these types of vehicle.